MicrosoftDocs/Azure-RMSDocs.it-it/Azure-RMSDocs/deploy-aip-scanner.md

 Scoprire [Qual è la differenza tra Infrastruttura di classificazione file di Windows Server e lo scanner di Azure Information Protection](faqs.md#whats-the-difference-between-windows-server-fci-and-the-azure-information-protection-scanner).

 È anche possibile usare PowerShell per classificare e proteggere in modo interattivo i file dal computer desktop.
-Per ulteriori informazioni su questo e altri scenari in cui viene utilizzato PowerShell, vedere le sezioni seguenti dalle guide di amministrazione:
+For more information about this and other scenarios that use PowerShell, see the following sections from the admin guides:

-- Per il client classico: [uso di PowerShell con il client di Azure Information Protection](./rms-client/client-admin-guide-powershell.md)
+- For the classic client: [Using PowerShell with the Azure Information Protection client](./rms-client/client-admin-guide-powershell.md)

-- Per il client di etichettatura unificata: [uso di PowerShell con il client di etichettatura unificato di Azure Information Protection](./rms-client/clientv2-admin-guide-powershell.md)
+- For the unified labeling client: [Using PowerShell with the Azure Information Protection unified labeling client](./rms-client/clientv2-admin-guide-powershell.md)